 Doctoral Degree, cum laude, Leiden University, Leiden, The Netherlands, 2003.

 Bachelor of Science, Higher Professional Laboratory Education, Nijmegen, The Netherlands, 1994.

-Assistant Professor of Microbiology and Molecular Genetics, New Jersey Medical School, University of Medicine and Dentistry of New Jersey, 2006 – present.
+Assistant Professor of Microbiology and Molecular Genetics, New Jersey Medical School, Rutgers - The State University of New Jersey, 2006 – present.